Political Contributions and Analyst Behavior

 McCombs Research Paper Series No. FIN-01-12

 We show that political preferences of analysts, as revealed by their personal political contributions, are correlated with their forecasting styles and influence the information dissemination process.
-Analysts who contribute primarily to the Republican Party exhibit a more conservative forecasting style.
-Their earnings forecast revisions are less likely to be bold, while their stock recommendations contain more modest upgrades and downgrades.
-Further, their forecasts are more accurate since conservative behavior partially mitigates the adverse effects of known analyst biases.
-The market reaction following revisions by Republican donor analysts is weaker even though their forecasts are more accurate.
-Taken together, these findings suggest that personal traits of analysts influence their forecasting behavior and stock prices.
+Politically conservative analysts, defined as those who contribute primarily to the Republican Party, exhibit more conservative forecasting styles.
+Their earnings forecast revisions are less likely to deviate from other analysts and less likely to be bold.
+Their stock recommendations also contain more modest upgrades and downgrades.
+Further, these politically conservative analysts produce higher quality research, which is recognized and rewarded by their employers, institutional investors, and news media.
+Despite their superior research quality, the market reaction following revisions by these analysts is weaker.
+Taken together, our findings suggest that personal traits of analysts influence their forecasting behavior, whose implications for stock prices, however, are not fully appreciated by market participants.

 © 2015 Social Science Electronic Publishing, Inc. All Rights Reserved.